 Site Pages

-If you are have any insecure images or files on your site pages, make sure to upload the file using the built in Site Builder tools.
+If you have any insecure images or files on your site pages, make sure to upload the file using the built-in Site Builder tools.

 For Developers: If the issue is with a file that you've linked to when customizing your site, upload that file as an asset.